mohitsorde/jsosrm/README.md

 */
 ```

 Now 'parsedUser' would contain error if any validations failed or be new transformed object when all our simplistic verbal requirements are met.
-This is what Jsosrm is built for. (_how **UserParser** is linked to **UserSchema** is documented [here](#structurer-retriever-and-mapper)_)
+This is what jsosrm is built for. (_how **UserParser** is linked to **UserSchema** is documented [here](#structurer-retriever-and-mapper)_)

 Features:
  - support for deep nesting of objects and arrays